mengstabketemaw/mediapipe-java/README.md

 *   `build.gradle`: The Gradle build file, which defines the project's dependencies and configuration.
 *   `mediapipe/lib6.so`: The pre-built MediaPipe shared library for Linux.
-*   `mediapipe/model.onnx`: The ONNX model used for face recognition.
+*   `mediapipe/model.onnx`: The ONNX model used for face recognition. **Note:** This file is not included in the repository and must be downloaded separately.
 *   `src/main/java/dev/`: The Java source code for the application.
     *   `Main.java`: The main application entry point, which creates the UI and handles user interactions.
     *   `FaceRecognizer.java`: A class that encapsulates the logic for face detection and recognition, including the JNI calls to the MediaPipe library.